ucsb-cs9/f24-burk/labs/text/README.md

   it removes and returns  the character at that index; otherwise, it removes and returns the last character in the text.

-It'll also need some helper functions so the autograder can validate your list
+You'll also need some helper functions  so the autograder can validate your list
 structure:

 - `head()` returns the first node in the list, or `None`.